 6. Spa Treatment – Give your partner the gift of a spa treatment at home.
 This Dead Sea Salts Bath Salts recipe from Joybilee Farm has been specially formulated for romance ;), and for a real treat, pair the salts with a few homemade herbal massage melts.

 7. Hot Chocolate Mix – Who doesn’t love a steaming mug of hot cocoa on a cold winter’s day?
 Make your own Maca Hot Chocolate or Herbal Hot Chocolate mix and package them in a cute jar with a measuring spoon.

 8. Home Canned Foods – Did you make an extra delicious batch of Autumn Olive jam this year?
 Does your tomatillo salsa make people beg for the recipe?
 Find a beautiful basket at a thrift store and fill it with canned goods.
-For an extra special touch, check out the decorating ideas from Packaging Love.

 9. Herbal Tea – Did you dehydrate any herbs this summer?
 Plants like lemon verbena, lavender, chamomile, and peppermint all make great teas, Give them as stand alone flavors, or make a mix of your own.
 Many natural food stores will also carry quality herbs in bulk that make lovely tea blends.
 Combine with a mug from a local crafter for an instant gift!

 10. “Gift Certificates” – One of my favorites.
 I often make homemade gift certificates for my husband.
 One year I gave him a coupon for a back massage when he felt tired, a dinner of his choice, and a baby duck, and the dairy animal of his choice!
 Does your friend or loved one have a task that they dislike, but that really needs to be done?
 Offer your time!
 Do you have a special skill that someone might need, like closet organization?
 Make a little handmade card with an IOU and make someone’s day.

 I wish you all a wonderful holiday season!